jthomperoo/predictive-horizontal-pod-autoscaler/README.md

 * `make` - builds the Predictive HPA binary.
 * `make docker` - builds the Predictive HPA image.
 * `make lint` - lints the code.
+* `make beautify` - beautifies the code, must be run to pass the CI
 * `make unittest` - runs the unit tests
 * `make doc` - hosts the documentation locally, at `127.0.0.1:8000`.